Collin9726/Bilder/README.md

 </tr>
 </table>

-#### Latest updated version is on 15th June 2020.
+#### Latest updated version is on 29th June 2020.

 ## Technologies used

 1. Python v3.6
-2. Flask 1.1.2
+2. Django 3.0.7
 3. Postgres
-4. SQLAlchemy
+4. AWS S3 buckets
-5. Flask-Bootstrap
+5. JavaScript
 6. HTML & CSS

 ## Development

-The app has been developed with Flask 1.1.2.
-It uses PostgreSQL database and SQLAlchemy.
-Database migrations are tracked with ALembic.
-Email communication uses the Google SMTP server.
-The app is deployed on Heroku.
-It's source code is available on GitHub at https://github.com/Collin9726/codescripts
+The app has been developed with Django 3.0.7.
+It is hosted on Heroku cloud platform.
+It uses PostgreSQL database for app models data and AWS S3 buckets to store static media files.
+The app makes use of dependencies as listed on `requirements.txt`.
+Testcases have been written for all model methods.
+It's source code is available on GitHub at https://github.com/Collin9726/Bilder

 ## Setup & Run instructions
+- Clone the repo to your machine
+- Create and activate a virtual environment
 - Install the dependencies listed on `requirements.txt`.
-- Configure your app to include `SECRET_KEY`, `MAIL_USERNAME`, `MAIL_PASSWORD`, among other environment variables as listed in `start.sh.sample`
+- Include a `.env` file that provides `SECRET_KEY`, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY` among other environment variables as listed in `.env.sample`
-- Run your app on `development` config for debugging purposes.
+- Run your app on `MODE='dev'` config for debugging purposes.

 To contribute to this project on any modules, follow these easy steps: